How Google May Rank Some Results based on Categorical Quality

 - How Google May Identify Implicitly Local Queries

-I noticed his name on a new one granted at the end of May, and I’ve been working through it now, too.
+I noticed his name on a new patent granted at the end of May, and I’ve been working through it now, too.

 The patent is titled, “ReRanking Internet Resources based on Categorical Quality.”

-It starts off by telling us about the importance of searches based on categories, which reminded me of web directories which have started to disappear.
+It starts off by telling us about the importance of searches based on categories, which reminded me of web directories that have started to disappear.

 Back when there were more directories online such as the Yahoo Directory or the Open Directory Project, those were often good places to begin searches because they showed you what they had in different categories.
 For instance, if you were interested in San Diego, you could find a category about San Diego, and browse through the sub-categories to see what was included in the broader category.
 There you could learn about Down Town, Old Town, North County, and other parts of San Diego.